johndpope/pianogame/readme.txt

      be hidden underneath the game window, leaving you not choice but to force- quit the program.
 FIX: Disabled OpenGL depth testing to fix a problem where text would sometimes
-     not appear above other controls (TrackBox, SongBox, etc.) in Windows
+     not appear above other controls (TrackBox, SongBox, etc.) in Windows.
 FIX: Score state now displays correctly at low resolutions (like 800x600).
 FIX: Title bar no longer pops when changing speed at the beginning of gameplay.
 FIX: Text centering and placement on the Mac is now properly implemented.